jumpnow/jumpnowtek-site/_posts/2014-12-02-FreeBSD-Duovero-Kernel-Development.md

     root@duovero:/usr/src # make installkernel KERNCONF=DUOVERO

-And then power cycle the board [Note 2](*note-2).
+And then power cycle the board (Note 2).

 Coming from Linux and Yocto built systems, this is all very slick.

 ### Note 1

-I'm using some faster then most SanDisk Extreme 16GB UHS-I/U3 Micro SDHC Memory Cards.
+I'm using SanDisk Extreme 16GB UHS-I/U3 Micro SDHC Memory Cards.
 They cost around $16 from Amazon.
 They are worth it.

 ### Note 2